alishahmohamed/bot-battlr/README.md

 CSS
 HTML
 Author
-This project was contributed by Trevor Febias
+This project was contributed by Alishah Mohamed

 License
 This project is licensed by ISC.